 - Modification or elimination of spousal support (but not child support);

 - Making a will, trust, or other arrangement to carry out the agreement.

 A premarital agreement becomes effective on marriage and may only be amended or revoked by a written agreement signed by both spouses.

 Community property and premarital agreements can get very complicated quickly, especially with second and third marriages.
 Work with an attorney to make sure that you and your spouse have everything set up the way you both want it—and that it’s drafted legally and professionally.

-If you have questions about community property, its effect on blended families, or premarital agreements, contact the Hailey-Petty Law Firm in Austin at (512) 910-8977 or contact us via email.
+If you have questions about community property, its effect on blended families, or premarital agreements, contact the Hailey-Petty Law Firm by calling (512) 910-8977 to reach our Austin office, (210) 570-2458 to reach our San Antonio office, or contact us via email.